smheidrich/py-json-stream-rs-tokenizer/README.md

 pip install json-stream-rs-tokenizer
 ```

+This will install a prebuilt wheel if one is available for your platform and
+otherwise try to build it from the source distribution which requires a Rust
+toolchain to be installed and available to succeed.
+Note that if the build
+fails, the package installation will be considered as successfully completed
+anyway, but `RustTokenizer` (see below) won't be available for import.
+This is
+so that packages can depend on the library but fall back to their own
+implementation if neither a prebuild wheel is available nor the build succeeds.

 **Note** that in editable/develop installs, it will sometimes (?) compile the
 Rust library in debug mode, which makes it run *slower* than the pure-Python
 tokenizer.
 When in doubt, run installation commands with `--verbose` to see the